 This section of ATHUB looks at the immigration issues and options for victims of trafficking and modern slavery who want to stay in the UK temporarily or permanently.
 Each section provides an overview, and then more detailed information for lawyers and advisors.
-We will consider context, applications, processes, remedies, and provide some caseworking tips.
+We will consider context, the law, applications, processes, remedies, and provide some caseworking tips.

 ATLEU has a second-tier advice service for those working with victims of trafficking.
 For more information, visit here.